IdahoLabResearch/HyPAT/README.md

 By clicking the “Settings” button, you gain the ability to edit some of how the program processes the data.
 Specifically, the following parameters are editable:

-* The column of the excel sheet from which data is read for each instrument,
+* The columns of the Excel sheet from which the program reads data for each instrument,
-* The row at which the program starts reading data from the excel sheet,
+* The row at which the program starts reading data from the Excel sheet,
 * The number of thermocouples used to measure the gas temperature,
 * Conversion factors for each instrument to allow the user to update for appropriate unit conversions,
 * Constant and proportional errors of each instrument.